-8 Task 4c: Vertical sampling scenarios information content - new scenarios
+8 Task 4c: Vertical sampling scenarios information content - new scenarios - global statistics - one day from the database

-In this section the information content of the scenarios in section A.3 are considered similar as in the previous sections.
-The scenarios presented in section A.3 and discussed in this section are considered to be state of the art, fulfilling the requirements defined in [RD6].
-Before presenting the results the reader is referred to Appendix A for an overview of the overall statistics of Mie and Rayleigh winds for all sampling scenarios.
+In this section the information content of the scenarios in section Appendix A.3 are considered similar as in the previous sections.
+The scenarios presented in section Appendix A.3 and discussed in this section are considered to be state of the art, fulfilling the requirements defined in [RD6].
+Before presenting the results the reader is referred to Appendix B for an overview of the overall statistics of Mie and Rayleigh winds for all sampling scenarios.